plummer/astro-forms/README.md

 ## Getting Started

-For a getting started guide, reference docs and a info on the included forms, head to the [documentation](https://www.astroforms.com).
+For a getting started guide, reference docs and included forms, head to the [documentation](https://www.astroforms.com).

 Want to dive right in?